kmaitreys/Radex.jl/README.md

-# radex.jl
+# RADEX.jl
-Implementation of Radex (a one-dimensional non-LTE radiative transfer code) in the Julia programming language.
+Implementation of RADEX (a one-dimensional non-LTE radiative transfer code) in the Julia programming language.